 The by-pass shall be permanently removed once all testing is completed and accepted.
 For direct bury installations, the saddles and associated piping shall be removed and repair clamps installed in their place.
 For chamber installations, the main stops shall be removed and the by-pass opening closed in an approved manner.
-This task shall be witnessed by the Department of Engineering and Public Works Water/Wastewater Division.
+This task shall be witnessed by the Operations and Infrastructure Department - Water/Wastewater Division.